 Whether in the standing or prone position, this is why the posture assumed, enables the entire body to receive the energy thus received.

 More information will be added to this on regular basis.
-Please visit after some time.
+Please this post and other posts of this website / blog to get the updated information.

 Dear friends, if you need any clarifications about this post, kindly let me know, I will definitely try to answer all of them.